 Agile is a journey where you learn and improve continuously.
-Agile Self-assessments help teams to see where they are and decide on the next steps to increase their agility.
+Agile Self-assessments help teams to explore where they are and decide on the next steps to increase their agility.

 If you want to become more Agile and Lean, my recommendation is to frequently ask yourself the following 3 questions:

 - How Agile and Lean are you already?

 - Where do you want to become more Agile and Lean?
 And why?

 - What can you do to make the next step?

 Agile Self-assessments help you to ask these questions and travel your agile journey.

 The Agile Self-Assessment Game is used by teams and organizations to self-assess their agility.
 Playing the game enables teams to reflect on their own team interworking and agree upon the next steps for their agile journey.
 With this game, they discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.